 This page contains instructions for choosing and maintaining a Cloud SDK installation.

 Cloud SDK runs on Linux, macOS, and Windows.
-It requires Python 2.7.9 or higher.
+Cloud SDK requires Python.
+Supported versions are 3.5 to 3.7, and 2.7.9 or higher.
 Some tools bundled with Cloud SDK have additional requirements.
 For example, Java tools for Google App Engine development require Java 1.7 or later.

 Before you begin

 If you don't already have one, sign up for a new account.

 In the Cloud Console, on the project selector page, select or create a Cloud project.